I-Asous/I-Asous/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-000000?style=flat&logo=vercel&logoColor=white)](islamasous.dev)

 ## ☾ Featured Projects:

+**AI Agent From Scratch** — A tool-calling research agent built with LangChain and the Claude API that autonomously decides whether to invoke a live web-search tool or answer directly.
+Structured outputs are parsed and validated through a Pydantic schema, with iterated system instructions to keep responses reliable across both tool-invoking and direct-answer paths.
+`Python3` `LangChain` `Claude API` `Pydantic`

 **RAG From Scratch** — A minimal Retrieval-Augmented Generation pipeline built from first principles, no LangChain, no vector DB library, no framework.
 Embeds and retrieves facts via cosine similarity and streams answers through a local LLM, all served through Ollama.
 `Python3` `Ollama` `RAG` `Embeddings` `LLM`